 Skilled governors needed to deliver even greater impact in Surrey schools

-Cognus, in partnership with SAfE and Surrey County Council, are pleased to be launching the Local Leaders of Governance (LLG) programme this summer.
-This is to replace the Additional Skills Governors’ programme that has operated in Surrey for many years.
+Cognus, in partnership with SAfE and Surrey County Council, launched the Local Leaders of Governance (LLG) programme in the summer of 2020.

-We would very much like to hear from highly skilled and experienced governors who are willing to use their knowledge and expertise to help other local school governing bodies.
-Specifically, to provide strategic support and mentoring to Surrey schools that need to improve current practice and/or increase future capacity to ensure high quality governance across the county.
+We are looking to expand the programme and would very much like to hear from highly skilled and experienced governors who are willing to use their knowledge and expertise to help other local school governing bodies.
+Specifically, you will provide strategic support and mentoring to Surrey schools that need to improve current practice and/or increase future capacity to ensure high quality governance across the county.

 Skills and Experience Required